hndrck/hndrck-test/README.md

 ## Hello world

-Personal website may seem obsolete with the amount of digital platforms we can use to project our egos and portray how we would like others to see ourselves.
-That being said, as someone who works in digital I find having a personal website essential for displaying an online presence and pretending to be tech savvy.
+Personal websites may seem obsolete with the countless of digital platforms we can use to project our egos and portray how we would like others to see ourselves.
+That being said, as someone who works in digital I find having a personal website essential for displaying your online presence and pretending to be tech savvy.
 So, I invested in the online real-estate.
 It is also really fun to learn how to build and design websites.

 Fun fact, my indecisiveness made me purchase two domain names: brianhendrick.com and hendrick.digital, I decided to go with the former but may spontaneously switch to the latter because I think it sounds a bit cooler.